 Behind Throw and grow ceramics

-The first few months in my new world were hard, but then, I remembered the pottery wheel stored around my house and decided to look for classes.
+Indeed, the first few months after moving into my new world were hard, but then, I remembered the pottery wheel stored around my house and decided to look for classes.
 For the first time in the summer of 2017, I was making the trip North to an amazing studio in Arcata, two times a week.
 My beginnings as a potter were very encouraging as my teacher told me I was a quick learner.
 My head started bursting with ideas and my heart and soul were more and more filled with joy.
 There is always more to learn with this medium, but I became comfortable and satisfied enough with my work that I could not pass by trying to share this experience with the outside world.
-Creating is way of expression, but also a way of managing my head and my anxiety.
+Creating is a way of expression, but also a good way for me to manage my head and my anxiety.